 The Tennessee Promise is both a scholarship and mentoring program focused on increasing the number of students that attend college in our state.
 High School Seniors may apply for the Tennessee Promise, which will provide two years of tuition-free attendance at a community or technical college in Tennessee.
-It provides students a last-dollar scholarship, meaning the scholarship will cover tuition and fees not covered by the Pell grant, the Wilder- Naifeh Technical Grant, or state student assistance funds.
+It provides students a last-dollar scholarship, meaning the scholarship will cover tuition and fees not covered by the Pell grant, the HOPE scholarship, or state student assistance funds.